psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 commuted by walking/biking, carpool, or transit.** In comparison, more than 70% of regional workers use a single-occupancy vehicle (SOV) on their commute.

+## Commuting Behavior
+Transportation planners are often interested in commuting behavior.
+Our survey data helps to break common misconceptions around commuting.

+For example, **trips to or from work are only 24% of all weekday trips.**

+We've also heard speculation that lower income workers have to travel further to get to work as housing prices rise.
+The data shows, however, that From workers with incomes less than $75,000 annually, lower income workers have shorter commutes.
+For example,** workers with incomes under $10,000 have commutes of around 14 minutes, whereas workers with incomes from $50,000-$74,999 have commutes around 27 minutes.
+The average travel time to work is about the same for workers in households with incomes greater than $75,000 – it’s around 33 minutes.**

 ### Model Estimation
 After a while, we realized that looking at data on one or two dimensions really doesn't tell the whole story.
 We wanted to be able control for multiple factors to determine what variables had the strongest correlation with different behaviors.
 We estimated models to find the impact of different behaviors.
 Some of code to [estimate models is up here on Github](https://github.com/psrc/data-science/tree/master/HHSurvey).